kaitodsc/Loudcord/README.md

 # Loudcord

-Hey, this is the Loudcord the loudmic com was paying, for about 150 usd, I just decided to release it because I am simply quiting this toxic community, enjoy, you got the sourcecode, for a Tutorial on how to build it, just follow these steps :
+Hey, this is the Loudcord the loudmic com was paying, for about 150 usd, I just decided to release it because I am simply quiting this toxic community, enjoy, you got the sourcecode, for a Tutorial on how to build it, just follow the installations steps.

 # What is Loudcord ?